-AI Articles and Reports in Natural resources
+AI Articles and Analysis in Natural resources

 Oil remains one of the most highly valued commodities in the energy sector.
 Estimates of total energy investment in 2016 tip the scale at approximately $1.7 trillion which represents 2.2 percent of the global GDP.
 However, as concerns over the environmental impact of energy production and consumption persist, oil and gas companies are actively seeking innovative approaches to achieving their business goals while reducing environmental impact.